pietermartin/umlg/doc/markdown/sqlg.md

 ###Streaming batch mode
 <br />

-Streaming batch writes any new vertex or edge immediately to postgresql via its `stdin` api.
-I.e. the data is written directly to a postgresql jdbc driver OutputStream.
+Streaming batch writes any new vertex or edge immediately to Postgresql via its `stdin` api.
+I.e. the data is written directly to a Postgresql jdbc driver OutputStream.

 Streaming batch mode does **not** use the `Graph.addVertex` method.
 Instead `Graph.streamVertex` is defined.